FinnOD/mappings/README.md

 #### on Linux and MacOS

-	mappings [OPTIONS] ARRAY_DATA_PATH OUTPUT_PATH
+	mappings ARRAY_DATA_PATH OUTPUT_PATH [OPTIONS]

 #### or Windows

-	python -m mappings [OPTIONS] ARRAY_DATA_PATH OUTPUT_PATH
+	python -m mappings ARRAY_DATA_PATH OUTPUT_PATH [OPTIONS]

 Note: If you drag and drop your data file.csv it will fill the PATH for you.

 ### Examples

-    (Default settings) python -m mappings mappings_kinase_data.csv mappings_kinase_analysis.csv (Custom settings)  python -m mappings mappings_kinase_data.csv mappings_kinase_analysis.csv --nwalks 100000 --errorThreshold 0.5 --panNormaliser False
+    (Default settings) python -m mappings mappings_kinase_data.csv mappings_kinase_analysis.csv (Custom settings)  python -m mappings mappings_kinase_data.csv mappings_kinase_analysis.csv -N 10000 --errorThreshold 0.5 --panNormaliser False

 ### Options

 Each of the following options has a default set.
 Therefore, they only need to be input if different values are desired.

-    --N or --nwalks                   (INTEGER)    Number of walks, default = 1,000,000.
+    -N or --nwalks             (INTEGER)  Number of walks, default = 1,000,000.
     --errorThreshold           (INTEGER)  Error threshold used to refine data used, default = 1.0, recommended range = 0 - 1.0, (1.0 = total error is not greater than signal, 0 = no removal of high error signals)
     --lowSignalCutOff          (INTEGER)  Removal of low intensity signals, default = 1,000, recommended range = 500 - 1,500 for Kinexus antibody microarray datasets, can be move up or down depending on the desire output network size
     --panNormaliser            (BOOLEAN)  Normalises signals by available Pan-specific antibody data provided.
 Default = Yes (normalise)
-    --M or --minimumTrailLength       (INTEGER)    The minimum number of edges a walk is required to pass throguh to be counted as a trail, default = 3, range = 1+, reducing this will result in more complex outputs which are less focused on pathway identification
+    -M or --minimumTrailLength (INTEGER)  The minimum number of edges a walk is required to pass throguh to be counted as a trail, default = 3, range = 1+, reducing this will result in more complex outputs which are less focused on pathway identification
     --connection_network_path  (PATH)     Network of known phosphorylation connection network (a network is provided in data\input\NetworkComplete.csv).

 ## Input / Output Specification